 HA configuration overview

-Regional PD support for Cloud SQL and the Cloud SQL HA configuration are GA with full SLA coverage.
+Regional persistent disk support for Cloud SQL and the Cloud SQL HA configuration have full Service Level Agreement (SLA) coverage.
 An HA-configured instance is charged at double the price of a standalone instance.
-This includes CPU, RAM, and storage.
+This price includes CPU, RAM, and storage.
 For more information, see the pricing page.